lelloc/doc-admin/content/communication-notifications/appointment-notifications.rst

    If this option is checked, the notification will be sent even if the agent is currently out of office.

 Once per day
    Notify users just once per day about a single appointment using a selected transport.
+If this is the first notification about an appointment, then the notification will be sent.
+If a notification was already sent before and this option is checked, the OTRS daemon will check the time the last notification was sent.
+If there was no notification sent in the last 24 hours, the notification will be sent again.

 Appointment Notification Methods